Search Engines Get Help In Web Spam Identification

 Yahoo’s page to report web spam is something that you have to hunt down in the Yahoo Help pages.
-There’s no link to it from Yahoo’s search results.
+But, unfortunately, there’s no link to it from Yahoo’s search results.

 Bing has a “help” link in the bottom left of their pages of search results that you can click upon to answer the question, “Did we find what you were looking for? (required).”
-It doesn’t specifically mention web spam, and it there’s no detailed spam report that you can visit like the one on Google’s pages.
+It doesn’t specifically mention web spam, and there’s no detailed spam report that you can visit like the one on Google’s pages.

 How likely is it that most searchers will go through the steps involved in reporting webspam at any of these search engines?
 Probably not too likely.
 But some will.

 What if there was a “feedback” link next to each page listed in a search result?

 Would it be helpful to the search engines?
 Would it be abused?
-Google seems to be leaning towards exercising more and more care in web spam identification by searchers.
-Google’s Matt Cutts has stated a few times over the past couple of years that Google prefers spam reports that made when someone is logged into their Google Account.
+Google seems to be leaning towards exercising more and more care in webspam identification by searchers.
+Google’s Matt Cutts has stated a few times over the past couple of years that Google prefers spam reports made when someone is logged into their Google Account.
 In a March 2010 post on his blog requesting Link Spam Reports, he tells us that “Weâ€™re [Google] moving away from using the anonymous spam report form.”

 The Microsoft patent filing tells us that it might be helpful if spam reporting were more accessible to searchers:

-The user base of searchers will generally be the best source for information pertaining to whether results are spam results.
-However, requests to end users to provide more feedback data have been met with limited success.
-The limited success stems from the fact that providing feedback is often cumbersome and time consuming for users.
+The user base of searchers will generally be the best source for information about whether results are spam results.
+However, requests to end-users to provide more feedback data have been met with limited success.
+The limited success stems from the fact that providing feedback is often cumbersome and time-consuming for users.
 Furthermore, pre-configured feedback formats are often inadequate.

-Additionally, in considering user feedback, a system must be able to identify feedback from spammers in order to prevent such feedback from artificially lowering rankings of competitors’ websites.
+Additionally, in considering user feedback, a system must identify feedback from spammers to prevent such feedback from artificially lowering rankings of competitors’ websites.